When is this year’s event?

 These are held on the four weekends leading up to the Carnival at the Meridian Mall.
-Dates are 11-12 June, 18-19 June, 25-26 June & 2-3 July.
 More information can be found on the workshops page of the website.

 Where and when can I book into a workshop and how much does it cost?

-Bookings are open and there is a link on the workshops page.
+Once the bookings are open, you can visit our workshops page to book.
 This will take you to an online booking form.
 There is a cost of $10 per lantern.

 Who makes the giant lanterns and costumes at the main event?

 The Carnival Art Team.
 This is a talented bunch of artists, sewers, prop makers and choreographers who spend months creating beautiful new artworks and costumes and performances.
 We also work with many artists, performers and cultural groups in the wider community.